nunojusto/neo-local/documentation/Readme.md

 ```
 ./privnet/change_neo-cli_node_version.sh neo-privatenet3 2.9.0
 ```
+Note: This works for upgrading or downgrading the version.
 ## Bugs and feature requests

 Have a bug or a feature request?
 Please first read the [issue guidelines](https://github.com/CityOfZion/neo-local/CONTRIBUTING.md) and search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/CityOfZion/neo-local/pull/new/develop).